Fiserv/universal-commerce/recipes/HostedPages.md

 ```

-**5. Load Hosted Page**
+**Step 5: Load Hosted Page**

 To start the hosted page, the app needs the api-key, pageLink, tokenId, fdCustomerId, encryptionKey and redirectUrl.
 Mobile apps must make sure that they have disabled webview caching and enabled loading javascript in webview.
+There are two ways to implment hosted Pages: Webview  or iFrame

 <!--
 type: tab